maan-git/crawler-imdb/README.md

 To run the application, it is necessary to perform the build of the docker compose, since it's done, the application can already be executed with the compose up.

+### mLab - MongoDB

+The data is stored on mLab MongoDB services.

 [Build] - Production environment